-- Purchase Mexican auto insurance and have the policy information with you.

-- Have your passport available.
+- Purchase Mexican auto insurance and have the policy information with you. - Have your passport available. - Have your FMM Tourist card available, or obtain it at the border if crossing on foot. - Have completed forms (view page 4) for children traveling under the age of 18. - Be prepared for a border inspection. - Review map and directions to La Posada.

-- Mexican border officials may also request notarized consent to enter Mexico from parent(s) required for children under age 18 traveling alone, with one parent, or in someone else's custody.
-See page 4 for forms.

-- Be prepared for a border inspection.

-- Review map and directions to La Posada.